tylerjhom/hold_my_gear_jackal/README.md

 Pipeline:

 1. YOLO detects the target in RGB.
-2. Depth measurement → 3D relative target position.
+2. Depth measurement to 3D relative target position.
-3. Convert to global pose → publish `PoseStamped`.
+3. Convert to global pose to publish `PoseStamped`.
 4. Nav2 receives pose as a goal and plans a safe path.
 5. Jackal follows while avoiding obstacles.